 They thought they could hide out in the mountains and start a guerrilla war against the government and bring in more and more slaves to their cause.

 Unfortunately for Brown and his men no slaves came to their aid.
 There was no mass slave uprising.
-The local militia commanded by Robert E. Lee arrived and quickly put down this small insurrection.
+A detachment of US marines commanded by Colonel Robert E. Lee arrived and quickly put down this small insurrection.